setshaft/todo/README.md

 3. Install mongodb and create todoapp database.
 4. Change directory to backend todoapp and do npm install && npm start.
 5. Go to http://localhost:3001 and use the application.

+Unit Tests are adding using jest and supertest.